Proportional Fairness in Obnoxious Facility Location: Proportional Fairness Axioms

 \subsection{Unanimous Fair Share}

 We now present Unanimous Fair Share (UFS), a strengthening and generalization of IFS to groups of agents at the same location.
 Informally, if there are $k$ agents at the same location, then UFS requires that the facility is placed at least $\frac{k}{n}$ distance from these agents.
-Again, we focus on approximations of UFS as a UFS solution may not exist.
+Under UFS, agents are not considered to be in the same group if they are very close but not exactly co-located.
+However, the co-location of agents often naturally arises in practice, such as when multiple citizens live in the same apartment building, or when considering populations of towns.
+Towards the end of the paper, we propose a stronger proportional fairness axiom which considers agents at near but not necessarily the same location to be part of the same group.